 Is quitting ever a good idea?
 Persistence is the key ingredient for success, in business and in life.
-But, where does smart persistence end and blockheaded stubbornness begin?
+But, what is the difference between smart persistence and blockheaded stubbornness?
 First, remember that success often comes just after the moment when you almost decided to quit.
 So, if you’re in the habit of quitting too early, you’ll miss out on the best things your life has to offer.
 However, holding on too long can keep you from finding the business opportunity or the relationship you really want.
 So, when is quitting okay?

 “Quit for the sake of the future, not for the sake of the past.”